-Now that 2021 is just around the corner, in the coming year we are starting to see what's next for Medicare.
+In the coming year, we are starting to see what's next for Medicare.
 Here are the Medicare updates you need to hear about from new policies to new premiums.

-Coinsurance for Medicare Part A: Similarly, in 2021, the regular hospital coinsurance Part A is also projected to increase modestly.
-At present, the copay is $352 for days 61 through 90, but it will rise by $19 to $371 in 2021.
+Coinsurance for Medicare Part A: Similarly, the regular hospital coinsurance Part A is also projected to increase modestly.
+At present, the copay is $352 for days 61 through 90, but it will rise by $19 to $371 .
 A slightly greater increase from $704 to $742 would be made for the coinsurance for lifetime reserve days.

 Again some official figures have not been released by CMS yet, but as soon as they are finalized, we will announce them.

 Medicare was primed for major premium rises earlier this year because of the unprecedented costs associated with the COVID pandemic.
-Fortunately, in the 2021 budget, Congress and the administration discussed Medicare's deficit, so such extreme rate rises would not come to pass.
+Fortunately, Congress and the administration discussed Medicare's deficit, so such extreme rate rises would not come to pass.

 Deductible from Medicare Part B: The deduction from Medicare Part B was estimated to be $212 by the Medicare board of trustees.
-The finalized Part B deductible, however, is $203 for 2021.
+The finalized Part B deductible, however, is $203.

 The premiums for the AARP MedicareRx Preferred plan range from $7 a month for the SilverScript SmartRx plan to a peak of $89.

-Deductible for Medicare Part D in 2021: From $435 in 2020, the 2021 deductible is projected to rise from $10 to $445.
+Deductible for Medicare Part D: From $435 in 2020, the deductible is projected to rise from $10 to $445.
 Plans are, however, still able to set their deductible below the limit for CMS.

 Given that the number of policies has grown for the fourth year in a row, chances are high that you can find a low or even $0 deductible cost-effective plan.
 For medications in Tiers 1 and 2, and often Tier 3, even policies with an annual deductible sometimes waive it.
 When you compare plans, be sure to read the fine print so that you don't skip this advantage if it's offered.